Swathi182/SuperMarketAnalysis/README.md

 #### I am a recently Graduated in Data Science stream
 I am a recently graduate looking for an entry level job in Data Science stream.
 I have done a pilot project on Super Market Dataset using Linear regression model in Machine Learning by using python packages:  scikit-learn / model_selection library / Numpy / Linear Regression Algorithm / matplotlib / Pyplot library / seaborn / accuracy_score library / scatter plots / distplots.
 I have used Jupyter Notebook for programming interface and selected dataset from kaggle.

 Skills:  I have a good programming knowledge on python, java, basics of C, HTML, CSS, SQL.
-Technologies: Hadoop.
+Technologies: Hadoop,Bigdata

 - 🔭 I’m currently working on Searching for an entry level job
 - 🌱 I’m currently learning Data Science